tantantheman/tantan-montyball/README.md

 ![alt text][sign2]

-[intro]: https://github.com/tantantheman/tantan-montyball/blob/master/montyball-photos/montyball-7.jpg "Monty Ball Signage 2"
+[sign2]: https://github.com/tantantheman/tantan-montyball/blob/master/montyball-photos/montyball-7.jpg "Monty Ball Signage 2"

 **The Code:**
 For the programming, all of it was done in the Arduino IDE.
 The program uses a preexisting library to write statuses to the LCD panel, and when the first ball roll is detected, it lowers the obstacle panels and starts rotating them in random directions until the game is over.
 One of the more complicated things done was learning how people build game timers in the program, because the delay() function could not be used without pausing all the other elements in the game.